pytorch/rl/docs/source/reference/envs.rst

         >>> print(env.batch_size)
         torch.Size([4])

-:obj:`ParallelEnv` allows to retrieve the attributes from its contained environments: one can simply call:
+:class:`ParallelEnv` allows to retrieve the attributes from its contained environments: one can simply call:

 .. code-block::